-Forty-eight non-deprogrammed individuals in the age range of 18 to 30 years (24 females and 24 males), who did not show any obvious signs and symptoms of temporomandibular disorders, participated in the study.
-The study was carried out at the Private Practice for Orthodontics and Dentofacial Orthopedics "Demirovic" located in Sarajevo.
+A total of 48 non-deprogrammed individuals in the aged 18-30 years (24 females and 24 males), who did not show any obvious signs and symptoms of TMDs, participated in the study.
+The study was carried out at the Demirović Private Practice for Orthodontics and Dentofacial Orthopedics located in Sarajevo.

-Exclusion criteria included history of trauma involving the temporomandibular joints (TMJ), history of orthodontic treatment or orthognathic surgery, history of TMJ treatment, presence of any past major prosthetic treatments and presence of rheumatoid arthritis or other rheumatic disorders.
-The study protocol was approved by the Ethics Committee, School of Dental Medicine, University of Sarajevo, Bosnia and Herzegovina.
+Exclusion criteria included history of trauma involving the temporomandibular joints, history of orthodontic treatment or orthognathic surgery, history of temporomandibular joints treatment, presence of any past major prosthetic treatments and presence of rheumatoid arthritis or other rheumatic disorders.
+The study protocol was approved by the Ethics Committee, Faculty of Dentistry with Dental Clinical Center, University of Sarajevo, Bosnia and Herzegovina.